jakub-pomykala/tracing-demo/README.md

 ![4041](images/macimg/404-service-not-started-1.png)
 ![4041](images/macimg/404-service-not-started-2a.png)

-The specific error message is available due to Microprofile OpenTracing reporting the error to the trace collector.
+The specific error message is available due to MicroProfile OpenTracing reporting the error to the trace collector.

 Error Scenario: run-time application failure
 --------------------------